Suggested Adjustment Procedure for Road Course Use

 The Rebound adjuster is marked with an R (rebound), is red in color and the closest to the body of the damper.
 To increase the rebound force, put the adjuster pin next to the minus sign and turn the pin towards the plus sign (left to right).

 The Compression adjuster is marked with a B (bump), is black in color and is furthest from the body of the damper.
-To increase the compression force, put the adjuster pin next to the minus sign and turn the pin towards the plus sign
+To increase the compression force, put the adjuster pin next to the minus sign and turn the pin towards the plus sign (left to right).

 The adjusters each have 7 distinct stop (clicks), each of which marks an adjustment position.
 There are a total of 8 adjustment positions for both the compression and rebound adjusters.
-There are stops at the minimum and
+There are stops at the minimum and maximum position.

 DO NOT FORCE THE ADJUSTER AS DAMAGE MAY RESULT!